SnapperGPS/snappergps-housings/README.md

 [Vacuum packing](https://en.wikipedia.org/wiki/Vacuum_packing) is a light-weight, low-cost, and waterproof way to enclose a SnapperGPS receiver for deployments where no sturdy housing is required.
 For this, you need vacuum sealer machine / vacuum packing machine.
 It can be a low-cost machine like one of those that can be used for food sealing at home.

+## Commercial box

+You can also buy an off-the-shelf enclosure that fits a SnapperGPS receiver and its peripherals, for example, a plastic box.
+Check that protection against water, dust, and mechanical force are aligned with your deployment conditions.

 ## Acknowledgements